What are the 12 Critical Elements of Successful Landing Pages?

 Long descriptions work best for expensive, complex, and conventional products, while short copy works best for simple, inexpensive, or free products, or when the CTA costs nothing.
 A bulleted list of features and benefits clearly imparts what the product can do for the user.

-2. Quick to load
+2. Quick loading pages

 Page load speed plays a critical role in user retention and conversions.
 Quicker loading leads to higher conversion rates; slower page response time results in an increase in bounce rates and a reduction in conversions—a decrease by as much as 7% for every second of load delay.
 Page speed is also important for search ranking as it impacts user experience.